 There are days I feel time moves at lightening speed and then there are days, well, there are days that feel like Halloween.

 Time does pass.
 That is a fact.
 I choose to celebrate the New Year.
 I don’t make resolutions because inevitably I break those resolutions and end of feel crappy about myself.
 There are a few things I do embrace each New Year.

 Related Read: How to Make New Years Resolutions Stick

-Let's be honest and totally cheesy for a moment, the new year celebration gives us a chance to reflect on the past year and to firmly plant a mindset for coming year.
+Let’s be honest and totally cheesy for a moment, the new year celebration gives us a chance to reflect on the past year and to firmly plant a mindset for the coming year.
 It’s great to take some time with the family to reflect on the past year as well as the New Year that’s on the way.

 10 family activities to Help you Reflect on the New Year

-- Create a Traditional Family New Year Dinner – Everyone can vote on dishes they want to include in the meal.
+- Create a Traditional Family New Year Dinner – Everyone can vote on the dishes they want to include in the meal.
 Prepare the meal and cook it together.
 This is a great time to talk and share and just enjoy the time together as a family.
 It’s also a great way to build a tradition that you can repeat year after year, or maybe month after month, or week after week.

 - Ask “Who is your family?” – We love conversation starters!
 This conversation starter is a great family bonding activity for New Years.
 It invites the family members to talk about who is part of his or her family, and what family really means to them.
 This is a great way to start a New Year with gratitude.

 - Share your Favorite Family Activity – Have everyone share their favorite activity for the year and also talk about what they want to do together in the upcoming year.